iTwin/viewer-sample-angular/README.md

 ></div>
 ```

-- IModelApp.startup must be called before showing a viewport.
+- [IModelApp.startup](https://www.itwinjs.org/reference/core-frontend/imodelapp/imodelapp/startupstatic/) must be called before showing a viewport.
 - The viewport div has to have a set width and height.
-- If no iModelId/iTwinId are provided, the viewport will default to whatever was set in the environment file.
+- If no iTwinId/iModelId are provided, the viewport will default to whatever was set in the environment file.
 - `(initialized)` will call whichever function you provide with [ViewportProps](./src/app/shared/types/viewport-props.ts) after the viewport is initialized.

 ## Code scaffolding